biobakery/MetaPhlAn/README.md

                         [default very-sensitive]
   --tmp_dir             the folder used to store temporary files
-                        [default is the OS dependent tmp dir] --min_cu_len          minimum total nucleotide length for the markers in a clade for estimating the abundance without considering sub-clade abundances [default 2000]
+                        [default is the OS dependent tmp dir] --clade               The clade for clade_specific_strain_tracker analysis --min_ab              The minimum percentage abundace for the clade in the clade_specific_strain_tracker analysis --min_cu_len          minimum total nucleotide length for the markers in a clade for estimating the abundance without considering sub-clade abundances [default 2000]
-  --input_type {automatic,multifasta,multifastq,bowtie2out,sam}
+  --input_type {fastq,fasta,multifasta,multifastq,bowtie2out,sam}
-                        set whet`er the input is the multifasta file of metagenomic reads or the SAM file of the mapping of the reads against the MetaPhlAn db.
+                        set wheter the input is the multifasta file of metagenomic reads or the SAM file of the mapping of the reads against the MetaPhlAn db.
                         [default 'automatic', i.e. the script will try to guess the input format] --ignore_viruses      Do not profile viral organisms